shanamatthews/static-site-generator/talks/index.md

 keywords: [reading]
 ---

 I enjoy a bit of public speaking now and again.
-Here are links to slides and recordings (where possible) of some speaking I've done.
+Here are links to slides and recordings (where possible) of some talks I've done.

 ## Talks